-You must reduce the maximum credit amount of $1,000 for each child if either (1) or (2) applies:
+The maximum credit amount of your CTC or ODC may be reduced if either (1) or (2) applies:

 - Your modified adjusted gross income (AGI) is more than the amount shown below for your filing status.

-For purposes of the CTC, your modified AGI is your AGI plus the following amounts that may apply to you.
+Modified AGI.
+For purposes of the CTC and ODC, your modified AGI is your AGI plus the following amounts that may apply to you.

 - Any amount excluded from income because of the exclusion of income from Puerto Rico.
-On the dotted line next to Form 1040, line 38, enter the amount excluded and identify it as “EPRI.”
-Also attach a copy of any Form(s) 499R-2/W-2PR to your return.
+On the dotted linenext to Form 1040 or 1040-SR, line 8b, enter theamount excluded and identify it as “EPRI.”
+Also, attach a copy of any Form(s) 499R-2/W-2PR to your return.